Space-Ed/jungle-book/Uncertain/The Declaration of Domain Inheritance.md

 }

 ```
-Such double management would be quite unfavourable
+Such double management would be quite unfavourable but this does perhaps show how domains may be based of an extention of a sibling domain

 ### Possibility 2: Locator meta-construct property.